Is the Go Los Angeles Card worth it? Go Los Angeles Card review 2019

-The Go Los Angeles Card is an interesting way to save money while visiting the biggest attractions in the city, but it's not ideal for everyone.
-It covers 33 different attractions that are spread over a great distance within Southern California, and the first thing you might notice is that it does NOT cover Disneyland.
-However, it does cover almost everything else, and visiting Disneyland on your own on another day is simple enough.
+The Go Los Angeles Card is an interesting and exciting way to save money while visiting the biggest attractions in the city, but it's not ideal for everyone.
+It covers 35 different attractions that are spread over a great distance within Southern California, and the first thing you might notice is that it does NOT cover Disneyland.
+However, it does cover almost everything else (including Universal Studios Hollywood), and visiting Disneyland on your own on another day is easy enough.

 It's easy to get confused when looking at the list of attractions on the Go Los Angeles Card website, especially if you've spent little or no time in the area before.
 So as someone who grew up in Los Angeles and knows all of these places (plus the distances between), I'm going to help you decide whether this pass is good value for you or not.

 2019 prices for the Go Los Angeles Card